 Teacher candidates in all licensure areas are required to complete a certified background check prior to their first clinical experience.
-Candidates also complete a new Self-Reporting Statement on the first day of their clinical seminar class each semester.
-Upon admission to the educator preparation program, all teacher candidates are required to complete the Foundations of Co-Teaching Workshop, which addresses the benefits of co-teaching and co-teaching strategies, and participate in mandatory reporting training.
+Candidates also complete a new Self-Reporting Statement in their clinical seminar class each semester.

 The number of clinical hours and observations for each stage of the program varies across license types.
 The charts below indicate the requirements of the clinical program by seminar course for each licensure program available at UW-Parkside.